mitmarcus/agentic_it/docs/design.md

    - Example: "My printer won't print."
    - Expected: Bot asks diagnostic questions, provides solutions, tracks progress.

-3. **Major Incident Detection**: "As an employee, I want to know if my issue is part of a widespread problem."
+3. **Network Status Check**: "As an employee, I want to know if my issue is part of a widespread problem."

-   - Example: "I can't access SharePoint."
+   - Example: "Is there a network outage?"
-   - Expected: Bot checks for similar active tickets and informs about known outages.
+   - Expected: Bot checks company status page and informs about known service disruptions.

 4. **Ticket Creation**: "As an employee with an unresolved issue, I want the bot to create a properly formatted ticket."

    - Example: After failed troubleshooting, bot offers to create ticket with collected context.
+   - **Status**: Not yet implemented - placeholder node exists.

 5. **Privacy Protection**: "As an IT admin, I want sensitive information redacted from logs and tickets."

    - Expected: Bot automatically redacts passwords, API keys, personal data before logging.

+6. **Document Upload**: "As an IT admin, I want to upload new documentation to the knowledge base."
+   - Example: Upload PDF or HTML files via API endpoint.
+   - Expected: Documents are parsed, chunked, embedded, and indexed into ChromaDB.

 ### Success Criteria